 Recruiters are always on the hunt, so it’s not surprising for recruiters to reach out to LinkedIn users via InMail.
 Phisher’s exploit job hunters by impersonating recruiters and asking victims to either divulge personal information on a phishing page, pay for training and/or the recruitment service, or even download a job application or description.
 Often, these are in the form of PDF and Word docs with macros that unleash malware.
 In other cases, the link leads to a website that unloads the malware.

-A recent trend in LinkedIn phishing is the connection request scam.
+A a common LinkedIn phishing tactic is the connection request scam.
 Phisher’s create fake LinkedIn emails asking the user to accept a connection request, when the victim logs into LinkedIn to accept, their credentials are stolen.
 Like the Instagram examples above, this is the perfect way for a cybercriminal to take over a LinkedIn account.
 Impersonating other users and sometimes influencers, the phisher is free to make new connections and connect with other users via InMail, whether to phish or spear phish.
-They can also freely share content and engage with millions of other LinkedIn users, ruining reputations in the process.

 Protecting yourself from social media phishing